reascr/bio-blastn-alignment-filtering/README.md

 # Bio-BLASTn Alignment Filtering

 This project provides a Python script that analyzes a circular DNA sequence to identify homologous regions within the sequence using BLASTn.
+It extracts distinct, non-overlapping homologous regions.

 ## Features